andrewswellie/CWRUDataBootcamp_Module20_Tableau/README.md

 * Don't be afraid to manipulate your data and play with settings in Tableau.
 Tableau is meant to be explored.
 We haven't covered all that you need -- so you will need to keep an eye out for new tricks.

-* The final "format" of your deliverable is up to you.
-It can be an embedded Tableau dashboard, a Tableau Story, a Tableau visualization + PDF -- you name it.
-The bottom line is: This is your story to tell.
-Use the medium you deem most effective.
-(But you should definitely be using Tableau in some way!)

-* Treat this as a serious endeavor!
-This is an opportunity to show future employers that you have what it takes to be a top-notch analyst.

-* Good luck!

-## Copyright

-Data Boot Camp (C) 2018.
-All Rights Reserved.